-he definition of extreme can be interpreted in many ways, Vital Remains, however, takes its meaning to a whole new level, be it through using their instruments as weapons for mass annihilation or through unrelenting, blasphemous lyrics that display their hatred of religion and all that it stands for.
-Add Death Metal legend Glen Benton (of Deicide) to the mix, and you have one of very few extreme Metal bands are able to reinvent their musical styles, yet Vital Remains are one of the few to stand the test of time.
+The definition of extreme can be interpreted in many ways, Vital Remains, however, takes its meaning to a whole new level, be it through using their instruments as weapons for mass annihilation or through unrelenting, blasphemous lyrics that display their hatred of religion and all that it stands for.
+Add Death Metal legend Glen Benton (of Deicide) later in their career to the mix, and you have one of very few extreme Metal bands are able to reinvent their musical styles, yet Vital Remains are one of the few to stand the test of time.
 The group formed in 1989 in Providence, Rhode Island, and after recording two demos, they signed to 'Peaceville's' subsidiary 'Deaf Records'.
-They soon r ecorded the now cult albums Let Us Pray (1992) with the membership of Jeff Gruslin (vocals), Paul Flynn (guitars), Joe Lewis(bass), and Tony Lazaro (guitars/bass) and Into Cold Darkness (1995) featuring Rick Corbett on drums, but due to poor distribution and promotion from the label, the band asked to be let go from the contract.
+They soon recorded the now cult albums Let Us Pray (1992) with the membership of Jeff Gruslin (vocals), Paul Flynn (guitars), Joe Lewis(bass), and Tony Lazaro (guitars/bass) and Into Cold Darkness (1995) featuring Rick Corbett on drums, but due to poor distribution and promotion from the label, the band asked to be let go from the contract.